-(Please see: Volume 3, Annex 22, Departmental Meeting Minutes, pp. 7-8, pp. 50-58; Volume 6, Annex 76, Photographs of Facilities and Services; Volume 6, Annex 77, Screenshots of EMIS Software; Volume 5, Annex 42, Documents related to Internal Examinations - Samples)
+(Please see: Volume 3, Annex 22, Departmental Meeting Minutes; Volume 6, Annex 76, Photographs of Facilities and Services; Volume 6, Annex 77, Screenshots of EMIS Software; Volume 5, Annex 42, Documents related to Internal Examination Samples)

 46. What are the national and international linkages established for teaching and/or research?
 (0.5) Response: It is one of the priorities of the college to establish national and international linkages for collaborative efforts to enhance teaching and research.
 In addition to the national linkages, the college has recently established linkage with Adam Mickiewicz University (AMU), Poznan, Poland.
-A professor of the faculty of mathematics and information technology at AMU is visiting the college to teach students of BSc CSIT for two months in February/ March 2024 under Erasmus+ exchange program between TU and AMU.
+It is agreed that faculties of AMU will visit the college to teach students of BSc CSIT under Erasmus + exchange program between TU and AMU.

-(Please see: Volume 6, Annex 55, MoUs and Contracts; Volume 6, Annex 54, Communication and Correspondence with Foreign Universities)
+(Please see: Volume 6, Annex 54, Communication and Correspondence with Foreign Universities)